Governing Board of the American Institute of Physics

 X. Report of the War Policy Committee

 Mr. Barton and Mr. Dodge of the War Policy Committee gave rather complete accounts of what this Committee has been able to do in connection with various activities, particularly those conducted in Washington, D.C.
-Mr. Dodge spoke of the general organization of work relating to physics in Washington, contacts with the Army and the Navy with respect to the college training programs of those branches of the military service, relations with the Joint Selective Board and that the usefulness in the war effort of our Committee on War Policy was very clearly demonstrated by a succession of events in Washington.
+Mr. Dodge spoke of the general organization of work relating to physics in Washington, contacts with the Army and the Navy with respect to the college training programs of those branches of the military service, relations with the Joint Selective Board and the Army Air Forces, and giving a story which showed that the usefulness in the war effort of our Committee on War Policy was very clearly demonstrated by a succession of events in Washington.

 (Proceedings were interrupted at this point for luncheon, and began again at 2:30p.m.)